Pistorius trial witness: 'bloodcurdling screams' then shots

 Throughout Burger's testimony, the 27-year-old Pistorius - described by Time magazine in 2012 as "the definition of global inspiration" and named as one of the world's 100 most influential people - sat impassively in the courtroom, staring at the floor.

-The athlete, who was born without lower legs but reached the 2012 Olympic 400 meters semi-final using carbon-fiber "blades", argues that Steenkamp's killing was a tragic accident after he mistook her for an intruder hiding in the toilet.
+The athlete, who was born without lower legs but reached the 2012 Olympic 400 metres semi-final using carbon-fibre "blades", argues that Steenkamp's killing was a tragic accident after he mistook her for an intruder hiding in the toilet.

-Burger steadfastly maintained her testimony despite a probing cross examination by lead defense advocate Barry Roux.
+Burger steadfastly maintained her testimony despite a probing cross examination by lead defence advocate Barry Roux.

 After the first day's hearing, Pistorius left the court through a scrum of photographers and television cameras before being bundled into a waiting silver SUV.